 We are now ready for the open road.
 Do you have any idea how terrifying it is to drive a 30 foot vehicle?
 OK, now to top that off, add a dolly (extra 4-5 feet) and a 12 foot Jetta.
 YIKES!
 So what we learned early is going up or down a hill/mountain you need to downshift.
 We also learned that you may need to turn off the air in order to not overheat.
 At 12 in Phoenix it’s about 108 degrees.
 It’s a little uncomfortable in the cab with no AC.
 A realization kicked in at this point.
 Over the years I have always wondered why truck drivers always have fans attached to their ceiling in the cab.
 Well, now it all makes sense.
 I NEED to get one ASAP.

-Now that we have realized that we have to downshift and sweat out the mountains we have to come to grips with the fact that we may only be going 35-45 mph in a 70-80 mph zone.
+Now that we have realized that we have to downshift and sweat throughout the mountains, we have come to grips with the fact that we may only be going 35-45 mph in a 70-80 mph zone.
 Well, hazards it is.
 Make sure you know where they are before you start driving.
 It will save you some anxiety.

 At this point, anxiety and stress is pretty high.
 At least we thought it was.
 That was until we ran into extreme winds.
 You want to talk about a heart attack that doesn’t send you to the hospital, this is it.
 The first time that big gust of wind catches you and you feel like you are going to be swept right off the road with EVERYTHING you own, you come real close to soiling yourself.
 Don’t worry, this is natural and you will have to get used to it.
 Oh, also, when a semi passes you like you are standing still, you better be ready to correct the rig because you are going to feel like you are being shoved right off the road.